kyleeschen1/projector/README.md

 # Projector
 ### Bringing Abstraction to Life

+*"LISP has been jokingly described as "the most intelligent way to misuse a computer".
+I think that description a great compliment because it transmits the full flavor of liberation: it has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts." - Edgar Dijkstra*

 Lisps are beautiful but syntactically-intimidating, leading many to dismiss them.
 This is a shame for a number of reasons, one being that Lisps are excellent pedagogical vehicles.
 Many classic textbooks in programming and artificial intelligence (SICP, PAIP, The Little Schemer, etc.) use Lisp dialects.
 SICP alone proves that Lisp can serve as a kind of programming Rosetta Stone, using just a few primitives to implement the major paradigms of computer science.
 However, these texts are inaccessible to those who find Lisp to be indecipherable and / or infuriating.

 To make the language more accessible, I am trying to create a program that will allow teachers to easily animate Lisp evaluation, so students can see how the abstract syntax trees unfurl, contract, and self-modify in real time.